Thursday, November 21, 2024

 2. Richard doesn't tell us much about this irreducible kernel of logical necessity and in particular why it might not be inclusive of that dreaded backdrop of divinity which many theists claim has the property of aseity even if, I concede, the ontological arguments that have been advanced so far are flawed.

 Of course, Richard isn't going to buy this divinity line, but I just want to point out that his conclusion (based on the necessity of logical truths) that "Therefore we no longer need gods to explain why there is something" doesn't yet stand on a firm logical foundation.
-I have the distinct feeling that Richard is motivated by a a strong desire to conclusively eliminate divinity a priori from the inquiry come what may.
+I have the distinct feeling that Richard is motivated by a strong a priori desire to conclusively eliminate divinity from the inquiry come what may.

 Now let's continue where I left off in Part I. Below is Richard's proposition 3.
 This proposition makes use of what Richard defines as "Nothing", that is "nothing" spelt with a cap N. When all mere logical possibilities have been removed, "Nothing" is the hard core of logical necessities that are left - removal of Nothing would be a logical contradiction whereas the non-reification of mere logical possibilities (or contingencies) is not a logical contradiction.
 But apart from this we know very little about the details of "Nothing"; Richard doesn't supply any of these details.
 All he tells us is that "Nothing" has no content and governed by no rules or laws except the laws of logical necessity.
 That's a very big "except" there!
 He doesn't yet tell us what these laws of logical necessity are but he's going to "ask what predicted observations this hypothesis entails and how well it accords with what we see".
 I'm looking forward to his conclusions!